 Best Practices for Scheduling Instruction

-During the Fall 2022 semester, librarians will be conducting instruction sessions remotely/virtually and in-person.
-The Library is fully able to support remote, online, and dual delivery classes, both synchronously and asynchronously and in-person classes, as needed.
+Librarians can conduct instruction sessions remotely/virtually and in-person.
+The Library is fully able to support remote, online, and dual delivery classes, both synchronously and asynchronously and in-person classes.
 Your librarian will discuss options with you including Zoom guest lectures, tutorials, course guides, librarian integration into Moodle, and more.
 Please consult with your Subject liaison librarian.

 Depending on the needs of the course, in-person information literacy and research instruction can be discussed on a case-by-case basis.
 The decision to conduct an in-person information literacy and research class is at the sole discretion of the librarian.
 Please note that an in-person class format does not obligate an in-person information literacy/research library session.

 The Library reserves the right to change this policy at any time.

 Purchase College Library offers course-integrated information literacy workshops where learning outcomes are tailored specifically to the research needs of each classes’ project at the time of the session.
 Our workshop model provides instructors with the option of collaborating with librarians across multiple modalities, including in-person workshops in the instructor’s classroom or online instruction through the requesting instructor’s preferred online platform (e.g., Moodle, Zoom).

 Librarians have found that the best sessions come from collaborative planning and communication with the course instructor.
 We ask that all instructors attend sessions with their students to increase classroom engagement and ensure that students have clarity about course and assignment expectations.
 Your presence and engagement in the classroom conveys to your students the value you place on library instruction.